 - Guidelines for the Accreditation of European Optical Qualifications to Meet the Standards of the European Qualification in Optics (PDF)

 What are the requirements to be eligible for accreditation?

 Only institutions teaching optometry or optics are eligible for accreditation.
 There must be at least one cohort of students who have completed the whole of the course.
-The visitors may be able to offer advice only on how the structure of new courses meet the requirements of the Diploma, this would assist with a future application for accreditation.
+The visitors may be able to offer advice only on how the structure of new courses meet the requirements of the Diploma or the Qualification, this would assist with a future application for accreditation.